ourfriendselectric/golden-robot-records/_golden-robot-records/misex.md

   - image_path: /uploads/mi-sex tile2.jpg
 ---

 It was New Zealand that gave birth to Mi-Sex.
-A name and a sound in 1977 that grew out of combining the collective creative energies of a cabaret singer Steve Gilpin, an art-rock bass player Don Martin, a talented Southern drummer Richard Hodgkinson, a frustrated guitarist/songwriter Kevin Stanton, and a funk/dance keyboard player Murray Burns.

-Together Kevin & Murray forged a song writing partnership that anchored Mi-Sex throughout its four albums.
+A name and a sound in 1977 that grew out of combining the collective creative energies of a cabaret singer Steve Gilpin, an art-rock bass player Don Martin, a talented Southern drummer Richard Hodgkinson, a frustrated guitarist/songwriter Kevin Stanton, and a funk/dance keyboard player Murray Burns.<br><br>Together Kevin & Murray forged a song writing partnership that anchored Mi-Sex throughout its four albums.
 These five new connections quickly dissolved their pasts, as they reinvented themselves, passing into the new era of new wave/electronic music and uniting fully as the sound that was to become Mi-Sex.

 Mi-Sex (the name originating from a song they performed by the British group Ultravox), recorded their d&eacute;but single, 'Straight Laddie' in New Zealand.
 A punk parody with hints of Ian Dury-esque vocals and a snatch of The Stranglers in the keyboards.
 Now setting house records in New Zealand Mi-Sex decided to take their new-found sound and look to Australia.
 Within a very short time, on the strength of their highly energized and semi-theatrical live shows, they were soon one of Sydney’s most popular bands.